Salon Indien du Grand Café

 Le Salon Indien du Grand Café was a room in the basement of the Grand Café, on the Boulevard des Capucines near the Place de l'Opéra in the center of Paris.

+Films

-It is notable for being the place that hosted the first commercial public film screening by the Lumière brothers, on December 28, 1895.
+The salon is notable for being the place that hosted the first commercial public film screening by the Lumière brothers, on December 28, 1895.
 The ten short films on the program (in order of presentation), were: